How to Recover Your Lost or Forgotten Password (Windows 7)

 The login password prevents unauthorized access to Windows.
 If you forget your login password, you are prevented from accessing Windows.
 Whenever you create a login password, it is important to create a password reset disc, and to write down the password and store it in a safe place.
 If you forget your password, you still might be able to access Windows.

-Recovering the password using a password reset disc
+Recovering the password using a password reset disc if already created

 If a password reset disc was previously created, find the disc and use the following steps to reset the password: